inspiredminds/contao-eventlist-extended/README.md

 Just like in the news list you are able to define how many events should be skipped for this event list.

+### Counts

+The following template variables will be available:

+* `countNumber`: The number of the current event (always starts at 1).
+* `countAscending`: The ascending number of the current event (next event is first).
+* `countDescending`: The descending number of the current event (next event is last).
+* `countTotal`: The total number of available events for this list module.

 ## Attributions

 Development funded by [Die Heilsarmee in Deutschland K.d.ö.R.](https://www.heilsarmee.de/).